Synonym(s)

 DefinitionThis section has been translated automatically.

-Complex of proteins localized on the surface of T cells and serving the recognition of antigens.
-These are presented by major histocompatibility complexes ( MHC) (see also under T cell receptor genes (see also the specifics of T cell activation by superantigens).
+Complex of proteins that is localized on the surface of T cells and serves to recognize antigens.
+These are presented by major histocompatibility complexes ( MHC) (see also under T-cell receptor genes) (see also the special features of T-cell activation by superantigens).

 General informationThis section has been translated automatically.

-The T cell receptor exists in two versions: as alpha/beta receptor and as gamma/delta receptor.
-The alpha/beta receptor is much more abundant (95%).
-The TCR is composed of two chains (alpha/beta or delta/gamma), each in turn composed of a constant domain (C) and a variable domain (V).
+The T-cell receptor occurs in two versions: as an alpha/beta receptor and as a gamma/delta receptor.
+The alpha/beta receptor is much more common (95%).
+The TCR consists of two chains (alpha/beta or delta/gamma), each of which is composed of a constant domain (C) and a variable domain (V).
 The constant domain faces the cell membrane and penetrates it with two short cytoplasmic extensions.
 This serves to anchor the receptor.

-The variable domain of the alpha chain has 3 complimentarity determining regions (CDRs), whereas the beta chain has 4 CDRs (note: the alpha chain resembles the immunoglobulin light chain, the beta chain resembles the Fab fragment of the heavy chain).
+The variable domain of the alpha chain has 3 complimentarity determining regions (CDRs), whereas the beta chain has 4 CDRs (note: the alpha chain is similar to the light chain of immunoglobulins, the beta chain to the Fab fragment of the heavy chain).
 The genes coding for the protein chains are located on 2 chromosomes.
-The genes for the alpha and delta chains are located on chromosome 14, and the genes for the beta and gamma chains are located on chromosome 7.
+The genes for the alpha and delta chains are located on chromosome 14, the genes for the beta and gamma chains on chromosome 7.

-Note: A crucial event for activation of the TCR complex is activation of the phospholipase C γ-1 enzyme, which in turn leads to activation of the three major signaling pathways that drive T cell activation:
+Remark: A crucial event for the activation of the TCR complex is the activation of the enzyme phospholipase C γ-1, which in turn leads to the activation of the three most important signaling pathways that drive T cell activation:

 - the calcineurin pathway.

-These pathways culminate in the activation of the transcription factors NF-κB, NFAT, and AP-1, which initiate gene transcription and lead to T cell differentiation, proliferation, and effector activity.
+These pathways culminate in the activation of the transcription factors NF-κB, NFAT and AP-1, which initiate gene transcription and lead to the differentiation, proliferation and effector activity of T cells.

 Note(s)This section has been translated automatically.

-Note: The great diversity of specific T cell receptors would exceed the size of a genome if there were a separate gene for every conceivable receptor.
+Note: The large variety of specific T cell receptors would exceed the size of a genome if a separate gene existed for every conceivable receptor.
 This diversity is realized by the fact that the individual gene segments are present in several copies before rearrangement, which can be combined with each other in the manner of a combination lock during the maturation of the lymphocytes.

 LiteratureThis section has been translated automatically.